BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 #### Dublin Core (Elements and Terms)

 Dublin Core is a widely-adopted metadata vocabulary originally developed for describing digital resources like documents, images, and web pages.
 The 15 core elements (title, creator, subject, description, publisher, date, etc.) provide a lingua franca for resource metadata.
 Dublin Core Terms extends this with additional properties and refined semantics.
 Many other vocabularies reference Dublin Core for basic metadata needs.

+#### NISO CRediT (Contributor Roles Taxonomy)

+NISO CRediT is a taxonomy for describing the specific contributions of individuals to scholarly research outputs.
+It defines 14 distinct contributor roles such as `Conceptualization`, `DataCuration`, `FormalAnalysis`, `FundingAcquisition`, and `WritingReviewEditing`.
+CRediT enables clearer, more transparent attribution of credit across research products and their associated metadata.

 #### SKOS (Simple Knowledge Organization System)